adarshpanda0418-hue/student-performance-dashboard/README.md

 What this project does

-Finds average marks
+-Finds average marks

-Shows the topper
+-Shows the topper

-Filters students above average
+-Filters students above average

-Gives grades based on marks
+-Gives grades based on marks

-Shows a simple graph for grade distribution
+-Shows a simple graph for grade distribution

 🛠️ Tech Used